zohidjon-m/django-task2/README.md

-# Django Multi-Tenant Mini App – Task 2
+# Multi-Tenant Mini App – Task 2

 This project simulates a production-style multi-tenant application using PostgreSQL schema-based tenant isolation via `django-tenants`.
 It includes tenant-specific configuration and feature toggles.